Jiu Jitsu Armbar: Everything You Need to Know

 Helicopter Armbar

-The helicopter armbar movement is among the most impressive submission techniques in BJJ martial arts.
+The helicopter armbar movement is among BJJ martial arts’s most impressive submission techniques.

 It is a rapid, brutal, spectacular armlock submission that, when executed correctly, may be very effective.

-Now, you may wonder who was the first fighter to try the helicopter armbar.
+Now, you may wonder who the first fighter to try the helicopter armbar was.

-Braulio Estima, Gracie Barra’s black belt, was the first BJJ fighter who tried the helicopter armbar.
+Braulio Estima, Gracie Barra’s black belt, was the first BJJ fighter to try the helicopter armbar.

-Aside from that, like the other submissions, the helicopter armbar requires robust control over your jiu-jitsu adversary.
-So, how to finish this technique accurately?
+Like the other submissions, the helicopter armbar requires robust control over your jiu-jitsu adversary.
+So, how can you finish this technique accurately?

-There are several ways to get into the helicopter armbar, including the open guard or De La Riva guard.
-Here are the necessary steps to properly set up the helicopter armbar from the DLR guard position.
+There are several ways to access the helicopter armbar, including the open guard or De La Riva guard.
+Here are the steps to properly set up the armbar from the DLR guard position.

 1. Reach the DLR guard position and secure the position.